willh003/TemporalOT/README.md

 ```

 Scripts for a single train run or a batched train run over different parameters are available in single.sh and multi.sh.

+## Eval

+States from each eval run are saved in train_logs/{run_name}/eval (I'm only saving the first 10 eval rollouts per eval step, but we are also only doing 10 eval rollouts per step now so this should be fine).
+Performance metrics over the course of training, such as final success rate (% eval rollouts with success on final frame) and total success rate (# successful frames per eval rollout) are stored in train_logs/{run_name}/logs/performance.csv after training is complete.